-HCI is a Florida-based holding company primarily providing property and casualty insurance to homeowners, condominium owners, and tenants in the state of Florida through its subsidiaries.
+HCI Group, Inc. is a Florida-based holding company primarily providing property and casualty insurance to homeowners, condominium owners, and tenants in the state of Florida through its subsidiaries.
 We offer insurance products at competitive rates, while pursuing profitability using selective underwriting criteria.

-We began operations in 2007 by participating in a "take-out program" which is a legislatively mandated program designed to encourage private companies to assume policies from Citizens.
-Our growth since inception has resulted primarily from a series of policy assumptions from Citizens and one assumption transaction with HomeWise Insurance Company ("HomeWise").
-This growth track has been beneficial to us in terms of reduced policy acquisition and reinsurance costs.
-Even though expanding our policyholder base through opportunistic assumptions continues to be important to our growth plan, we plan to seek opportunities to expand and to provide new product offerings such as our flood product, which we began offering in January 2014.
+We began operations in 2007 by participating in a "take-out program" which is a legislatively mandated program designed to encourage private companies to assume policies from Citizens, a Florida state sponsored insurance carrier.
+Our growth since inception has resulted primarily from a series of policy assumptions from Citizens and one assumption transaction with HomeWise Insurance Company.
+This growth track has been beneficial to us in terms of reduced policy acquisition costs and, depending on the timing of the transaction, temporarily lower reinsurance costs.
+Even though expanding our policyholder base through opportunistic assumptions may continue to be a part of our growth plan, we will also seek opportunities to expand and to provide new product offerings such as our flood product, which we began offering as an endorsement in January 2014, and our wind-only policies, which we assumed from Citizens in December 2014.